nanguoshun/English_EveryDay/Day1-Introduction.md

+## Diaglog

 M: Hey Rachel, how are you?
 W: I'm good but I'm a bit nervous.

 M: Why?

-W: I am ** starting at at a new company ** in a couple of days, but i don't know how to introduce myself to a new goup of
+W: I am **starting at at a new company**  in a couple of days, but i don't know how to introduce myself to a new goup of

 people.
 M: The first day at a comany is never-racking, right?